EmpowerTours/example-directory-structure/products.md

 # Products and Services: Features and Benefits

-EmpowerTour Thailand offers a range of innovative products and services designed to provide travelers with transformative and authentic experiences.
+EmpowerTours Thailand offers a range of innovative products and services designed to provide travelers with transformative and authentic experiences.
 Here are the key features and benefits:

 ## 1. Tech-Infused Journeys: